M&A Science Podcast

 Bottoms Up Deal Origination Model

-Strategy is arguably the most important aspect of M&A, and strategy alignment across the board is vital.
-In this interview, Benjamin Orthlieb, Vice President and Head of Corporate Development at Linkedin, discusses Linkedin’s bottoms-up deal origination model.
+In this episode of the M&A Science Podcast, Benjamin Orthlieb, Vice President and Head of Corporate Development at Linkedin, discusses Linkedin’s bottoms-up deal origination model.

 Benjamin Orthlieb